tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 pub struct GreetingNameEmpty;
 ````

 Remember we have defined `HttpActionNotSupported` and `HttpActionNotSupported` IDs in the codec project.
-Here we will put them into `SampleActor` to connect those IDs to the actually structures defined right below.
+Here we'll put them into `SampleActor` to connect those IDs to the actually structures defined right below.

 Let's use the `HttpActionNotSupported` as an example: